apache/spark/docs/spark-connect-overview.md

 ---
 layout: global
-title: Spark Connect - Building client-side Spark applications
+title: Spark Connect Overview - Building client-side Spark applications
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with